sreekarchigurupati/EarthBug.github.io/_posts/2021-02-23-charminar-food-tour.md

 One can wander over to the [Mozamjahi market](https://en.wikipedia.org/wiki/Moazzam_Jahi_Market){:target="_blank"} to shop and have a look at the clock tower.
 Constructed in 1935 by the last Nizam, it has many shops now and also houses a very old famous ice cream shop aptly named "Famous Ice Cream Shop".

 ## Fin
 That concludes a lengthy gastronomic and cultural tour of the surroundings of Charminar.
 Of course there are always more places to see and more dishes to taste.
-I will note down a few worthy of mention, Interested folks can fit it into their itinerary.
+I will note down a few worthy of mention, Interested folks can fit them into their itinerary.

 ## Additional Mentions
 ![River Musi and the Salar Jung Musuem at sunrise](/assets/charminar-food-tour/salarjung.jpg)